hoonzis/hoonzis.github.io/_posts/2011-07-08-consuming-wcf-services-with-java-client.md

 It is the **WebGet** attribute which exposes the service for HTTP GET request.
 The UriTemplate defines which URL will invoke the service.
 Notice that the parameter of the service is extracted from the URL itself.
 If we would have a method which posts data, it would be decorated with
 \[WebInvoke\] attribute.
-This is just a slight intro, you can find more information on internet, here I wanted just to provide some basic information to make this post complete enough.

 ### Summary